openlegend/core-rules/core/SRD.md

 body to deflect blows that would cripple others. \newline

-**Effect:** When you are not wearing armor, you gain an armor bonus to your Toughness and Evasion defenses.
+**Effect:** When you are not wearing armor, you gain an armor bonus to your Toughness and Resilience defenses.
 You may still gain this bonus when wielding a shield.
 Your armor bonus is determined by your tier in this
 feat: